 As a first step, we tune CaST parameters and configurations (see Section 4.1) outside the Colosseum channel emulator to identify a code sequence with high auto-correlation and low cross-correlation between transmitted code sequence and received signal which functions well within our combination of software and hardware.
+It is worth noting that the tuning of CaST is a one-time operation, and it would need to be repeated only upon changes in the Colosseum hardware (e.g., radio devices and channel emulation system).
 This step, which is key for CaST to be able to derive taps from arbitrary CIRs, is performed in the controlled environment shown in Figure 9.